aldy505/vite-plugin-pages-svelte/README.md

 ### Nested Routes

-We can make use of Vue Routers child routes to create nested layouts.
+We can make use of svelte Routers child routes to create nested layouts.
 The parent component can be defined by giving it the same name as the directory that contains your child routes.